FAC8/READMES/Week5/testing-redis.md

 ```javascript
   fakeClient.get("jakub", callback(err, reply))
 ```
 Gets the value associated with the key,`"jakub"` and takes a callback as its second parameter.
 The callback is passed either an error or successful response (called reply by convention) asynchronously so if you don't nest your assertion within this callback, the assertion will take place before the response from the `.get` method is ready!!
-These methods are asynchronous because it can take some time to query the database and get the answer back.
+These methods are asynchronous because it can take some time to query the database and get the answer back and you wouldn't want your programme to be held up for this operation.

 * The assertion:
 ```javascript